I'm Planning a Build

 That might mean release support, technical triage, implementation review, small improvements, or helping your team turn a one‑off fix into a maintainable operating pattern.

 This is no longer generic hosting‑plan work.
-The useful work sits in the platform behaviour that decides whether a modern site can be released and operated confidently, especially on Vercel, Next.js hosting, and headless CMS stacks.
+The useful work sits in the production details that decide whether a modern site can be released, debugged, and maintained safely, especially on Vercel, Next.js hosting, and headless CMS stacks.

-I work through build failures, environment configuration, DNS and deployment questions, cache and revalidation behaviour, observability, and the decisions that sit between application code and production infrastructure.
+I work through build failures, environment configuration, DNS and deployment questions, cache and revalidation paths, observability, and the decisions that sit between application code and production infrastructure.

 I still write technical documentation when the work needs someone who understands both the implementation and the reader.
 That can mean architecture notes, migration decisions, handover material, runbooks, or public‑facing technical content.